Fashion in the Reign of Louis XV. The Regency.

 Rococo costume during the reign of Louis XV.

-A sermon by Massillon.
-Les mouches de Massillon, or Massillon’s patches.
+Les mouches de Massillon, or Massillon’s patches

-The widespread fashion of patches afforded further opportunities for criticism.
-Massillon preached a sermon in which he anathematized patches.
 The effect produced by his discourse was rather unexpected; patches were worn in greater numbers than ever, and were known as “mouches de Massillon.”
 Fashion was incapable of reverence, and triumphed over every kind of opposition.
+It was generally held that patches conferred an appearance of youth.

 Comtesse, Genlis, fashion, history, rococo, costume,